MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 * ``j:: Int32`` Index of the first variable in the first cone to be appended.

-Appends a multiple conic constraints to the problem.
+Appends multiple conic constraints to the problem.

 appendcons
 ----------